 E410-005 Coffee Cake (SF129) any recipe or shape, non-yeast product - at least 3/4 of baked product on a paper plate or in a disposable pan.
-Include a menu for a complete meal where this recipe is served, following meal planning guidelines suggested in Cooking 201.
+In addition to the recipe, for this class, 4-H members must include a menu for a complete meal where this recipe is served, following meal planning guidelines suggested in Cooking 201.

 E410-006 Baking with Whole Grains (SF134) any recipe, at least 3⁄4 of baked product or 4 muffins/cookies on a paper plate or in a disposable pan.
 May be baked in a disposable pan.
-Recipes must contain whole grains as part of the ingredients.
-(Ex. whole wheat applesauce bread, peanut butter oatmeal cookies, gluten free baked goods made with an alternative whole grain flour, etc.)
+The recipes must contain whole grains as part of the ingredients.
+(Ex. whole wheat applesauce bread, sourdough, peanut butter oatmeal cookies, etc.)

-E410-007 Non-Traditional Baked Product (SF133) exhibit must include a food product prepared using a non-traditional method (i.e. bread machine, cake baked in an air fryer, baked item made in microwave, etc.) Entry must be at least 3⁄4 baked product, or 4 muffins or cookies on a paper plate or in a disposable pan.
-Entries must include supporting information that discusses alternative preparation methods and how it compares with traditional methods.
+E410-007 Non-Traditional Baked Product (SF133) exhibit must include a food product prepared using a non-traditional method (i.e. bread machine, cake baked in an air fryer, baked item made in microwave, etc.) Entry must be at least 3/4 baked product, or four muffins or cookies on a paper plate or in a disposable pan.
+In addition to the recipe, entries must include supporting information that discusses alternative preparation methods and how it compares with the traditional methods.